fullstorydev/solr-bench/README.md

 This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory.

 ### Prometheus Exporter
-Currently, query metrics stats can also be exported via a Prometheus Exporter endpoint (default at port 11100 at /metrics).
+Currently, query and index benchmark metrics can also be exported via a Prometheus Exporter endpoint (default at port 11100 at /metrics).

 To enable this, simply set `prometheus-export` node in the root level of the configuration, there are 2 fields under such node:
 - port : the port to run the http server which exposes the metrics, default 11100 (to avoid conflicts with node-exporter etc at 9100)